 We are a responsible choice!

-• Petland Racine is a responsible choice to buy a puppy.
-Not only do we comply with all local, state, and federal regulations including the USDA’s Animal Welfare Act, but we also go above and beyond such requirements.
+- Petland Racine is a responsible choice to buy a puppy.
+Not only do we comply with all local, state, and federal regulations including the USDA’s Animal Welfare Act, but we also go above and beyond such requirements by visiting every breeder we work with.

-• Best health warranty in Wisconsin provided through Companion Animal Hospital Round Lake and Crawford Veterinary Hospital: 90 Day coverage for colds and parasites!
+- Best health warranty in Wisconsin provided through Crawford Animal Hospital: 90 Day coverage for colds and parasites!

 Petland Racine gives back to their community.